Skip to main content

 Uploading Screenshots from e2e tests

-After setting up the API User (Create Client Credentials), Github Actions can capture screenshots with Cypress, Playwright, or other e2e testing tools.
-The Webshot Archive Github Action will upload the screenshots to the Webshot Archive API and comment on the Pull Request showing the image and diffs (if any).
+After setting up the API User (Create Client Credentials), GitHub Actions can capture screenshots with Cypress, Playwright, or other e2e testing tools.
+The Webshot Archive GitHub Action will upload the screenshots to the Webshot Archive API and comment on the Pull Request showing the image and diffs (if any).

-This section of the tutorial will guide you through:
+This tutorial will guide you through:

-• Setting up cypress.io to capture screenshots
+• Setting up Cypress to capture screenshots

-• Running the cypress.io tests with the Github Action
+• Running Cypress tests with GitHub Actions

-• Validating the screenshots on the Github PR
+• Validating screenshots on GitHub PRs

 tip